 Starlink For Cottages & Seasonal Properties — Canada 2026 Guide

 If you own a cottage, cabin, or seasonal property in Canada, you already know the internet situation is usually frustrating.
-Most lakefront and rural properties are too far from fibre or cable infrastructure, cellular service is patchy at best, and older satellite options like Xplore come with high latency and strict data caps.
-Starlink has changed the equation completely.
-With speeds of 100 to 400+ Mbps, low latency, no data caps, and plans starting at $70/month, it is now possible to have better internet at your cottage than many Canadians get in the city.
+Most lakefront and rural properties are too far from fibre or cable infrastructure, cellular service is patchy at best, and older satellite options like Xplore can come with higher latency or stricter usage limits.
+Starlink has changed the equation for many cottage owners.
+In Canada, Starlink residential service may start around $70/month at eligible addresses, Residential plans include unlimited data, and speeds can be strong enough for streaming, video calls, remote work, and smart-cottage devices when the dish has a clear sky view.

 But setting up Starlink at a seasonal property comes with some decisions that do not apply to a typical home installation.
 Should you get a dedicated dish for the cottage, or share one between home and cottage?
 What happens during the months you are not there?
 How do you deal with trees, winterization, and coverage across multiple buildings?
 This guide walks through everything you need to know.